Stairs: Guarding

-Flights and landings must be guarded at the sides where the drop is more than 600mm.
-As domestic private stairs are likely to be used by children under 5 the guarding must be constructed so that a 100mm diameter sphere cannot pass through any opening or constructed so that children will not be able to climb the guarding.
+Flights and landings must be guarded at the sides where the drop is more than 600 mm.
+As domestic private stairs are likely to be used by children under 5 the guarding must be constructed so that a 100 mm diameter sphere cannot pass through any opening or constructed so that children will not be able to climb the guarding.
 The height for internal private stairs should be at least 900 mm and be able to withstand a horizontal force of 0.36|kN/m|.

 US requirements

 American building codes, while varying from State to State and County to County, generally specify the following parameters: